PSPC deal worth $ 300 million may have bypassed securities laws - ExBulletin

 As he boarded a plane on Tuesday, Mr. Orlando didn’t say much about how the deal came about.
 It was wild, he said.

-Kenneth P. Vogel, Michael Schwirtz and Shane Goldmacher contributed reporting.
+Kenneth P. Vogel, Michael schwirtz and Shane Goldmacher contributed reports.
 Susan C. Beachy contributed to the research.

 Sources